 • Solar PV will provide a very healthy return on your investment, .

 • The payment for what you generate is and so increases annually, .

 • The FiT payment is , (although paid for and administered by the energy companies), making the FiT one of the most secure and reliable investments around.

 • In addition to being paid via the Generation and Export Tariffs, you can also expect a significant element.
 For every unit of your free electricity you use, you will save the 12-15p / unit you would otherwise pay to a big energy company.

 • Most installations are expected to , leaving 10+ years of “in pocket” return on your investment.

 • With global demand and and cuts to FiTs helping drive down initial costs, .

 Feed-in-Tariff levels vary depending on the scale of the installation.
 The table above details the Generation Tariff based on different installation sizes and types.
 The amounts shown will be paid for every unit of electricity your PV system generates, and does not encompass the additional payments under the Export Tariff.

-We recommend that anyone thinking of PV start as soon as possible to take advantage of these higher rates while available, though strong returns will still be in place after as the degression is minimal and installation costs continue to come down.
+We recommend that anyone thinking of PV contact us as soon as possible to maximize your return on investment, though strong returns will still be available after the rates currently confirmed as degression is expected to be minimal and installation costs continue to come down.

 Degression is an element of the FiT Scheme whereby tariffs levels for new installations are owered over time.
 Degression of FiT Tariffs only applies to new installations, never to existing systems.
 Once signed up, the rate you receive at installation stays the same for the life of your FiT Account with annual upward adjustments in line with RPI.